-Figure 1.9: Inactivity rates from 2011 to 2020 and inactivity indices across countries for the population aged 15 to 64
+Figure 1.8: Activity rates from 2011 to 2021 and activity indices across countries for the population aged 15 to 64

-Source: EU Member States, Montenegro and Serbia - the Eurostat database segment lfsa\ipga.
-Bavaria and Baden-Württemberg - calculated from Eurostat LFS microdata.
-Bosnia and Herzegovina, the Republic of Moldova and Ukraine-the national statistical offices.
-Notes: Inactivity indices are estimated as (a) inactivity rate in 2019 relative to inactivity rate in 2011 (index 2011-2019); (b) inactivity rate in 2020 relative to inactivity rate in 2019 (index 2019-2020).
+Source: EU Member States, Montenegro and Serbia - the Eurostat database segment lfsa_argaed.
+Bavaria and Baden-Württemberg - the Eurostat database segment lfst_r_lfp2actrt.
+The data for Bosnia and Herzegovina, the Republic of Moldova and Ukraine - the national statistical offices.

+Notes: Activity indices are estimated as (a) activity rate in 2019 relative to activity rate in 2011 (index 2011-2019); (b) activity rate in 2021 relative to activity rate in 2019 (index 2019-2021).

-as a mirror opposite to the activity rate, with the most substantial declines visible in Bulgaria (21%), Czechia (21%), Hungary (27%), Montenegro (21%) and Serbia (21%).
+The share of the economically active population steadily increased in the entire region in 2011-2019 (see Figures 1.8 and 1.9).
+The highest growth was achieved by Bulgaria (11%), Hungary (16%), Montenegro (16%) and Serbia (14%).
+Inactivity rates developed as a mirror opposite to the activity rate, with the most substantial declines visible in Bulgaria (21%), Czechia (21%), Hungary (27%), Montenegro (21%) and Serbia (21%).
 This development stemmed from rising employment and rapidly declining unemployment, particularly in the case of Bulgaria, Hungary and Serbia (see Figures 1.1 and 1.4), resulting in a gradual convergence to the EU-27 average activity/inactivity rates.